January 07, 2021 5 min read

 The same applies to your pets.
 If your cat or dog eats a poisoned rat, they’re likely to experience secondary poisoning.
 So, you’ll either have a the risk of your pet dying or you’ll have to pay expensive veterinary bills.

 When it comes to finding the perfect pest control, you should consider using non-toxic traps.
-Goodnature offers humane traps that work automatically immediately after setup.
+Goodnature offers quick-kill traps that work automatically immediately after setup.
 Best of all, they don’t use harmful toxins, which means your pets aren’t at risk for being poisoned.
 Just be sure to follow the proper instructions for optimal results.

 Goodnature rat traps have 24 resets for every gas canister.
 These specialty traps also come with an Automatic Lure Pump, which ensures up to six months of lures.
 Also, these traps work immediately, so your pests don't die a slowly and suffer.